pulumi/pulumi-hugo/themes/default/content/docs/esc/other-integrations/docker.md

 $ esc run <your-environment-name> -- docker run --rm -t -e ESC_ORG -e ESC_HELLO_USER alpine env
 ```

+This command opens the environment you just created, sets the specified environment variables, and then uses those environment variables in the context of the `docker run`.
+In this case, the command
+runs an alpine container, prints the container environment, and then exits.
 The output should look something like this, but with your own username and organization name set in the environment variables.

 ```bash
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin